-On Sunday, September 13, we celebrate Grandparents Day.
+On Sunday, September 12, we join the celebration of Grandparents Day.
 Whether you’re celebrating in-person or online, we encourage everyone to reach out to their grandparents and learn more about how they grew up and the trials they faced.

 In 1969, Russell Capper, a nine-year-old boy, wrote and sent a letter to President Nixon suggesting that he set aside a day to celebrate grandparents.
 The Personal Secretary to the President wrote Russell back and said that the President only issues proclamations for special observances with a Congressional resolution, which provides him with authority to do so.